reactioncommerce/cli/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Issue tracker is **ONLY** used for reporting bugs.
 NO NEW FEATURE REQUESTS ACCEPTED.

-Are you looking for help with getting started on Reaction?
-Please visit our [Reaction documentation](https://docs.reactioncommerce.com/reaction-docs/trunk/getting-started-developing-with-reaction).

 Prerequisites
 * [ ] Are you running the latest version?
 * [ ] Are you able to consistently reproduce the issue?
 * [ ] Did you search the issue queue for existing issue?
-[Search issues](https://github.com/reactioncommerce/reaction/issues) -->
+-->

 ## Issue Description